phobos2077/fo2_ecco/docs/ecco_readme.txt

 > MELEE & UNARMED:
 - New weapons added (two "spear" type, one "knife", one "sledge") to fill the gaps in weapon progression for most weapon animation types.
+- Fatal attacks with melee/unarmed will now trigger gory death animations, similar to ranged weapons.
 - Thrust attacks now do better against armored enemies, but will cost 1 AP more than swings.
 - The cost of unarmed special attacks has been lowered to 4 for punches and 5 for kicks (taken from Weapons Redone mod).
 - Increased melee damage bonus for high ST characters